ab4d/Ab4d.SharpEngine.Samples/README.md

   See "Building for macOS and iOS" section for more information on how to compile for macOS and iOS.

 - **Ab4d.SharpEngine.Samples.LinuxFramebuffer**\
-  This solution uses SharpEngine with off-screen Vulkan renderer, and displays the rendered frames on Linux framebuffer display (FbDev or DRM/KMS).
+  This solution uses SharpEngine with an off-screen Vulkan renderer and displays the rendered frames on a Linux framebuffer display (FbDev or DRM/KMS).
 See [the example's README](Ab4d.SharpEngine.Samples.LinuxFramebuffer/README.md) for details.

+- **Ab4d.SharpEngine.Samples.ImGui**
+  This solution shows how to render user interface that is defined by ImGui.
+  It includes the ImGuiRenderingStep class with full source code that shows how to render ImGui by using Ab4d.SharpEngine.
+  The solution is using a third-party ImGui.NET library (https://github.com/ImGuiNET/ImGui.NET).

 ## Quick Start